giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 Make sure to use the exact annotation scheme `nginx.ingress.kubernetes.io/configuration-snippet` in the `metadata` section of the manifest.

 Check out the [ingress-nginx repository](https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/customization/configuration-snippets/ingress.yaml) for more information.

+## Global Options {#configmap}

+Your Ingress Controller can be further customized using a ConfigMap named `ingress-controller-config-custom` located in your `kube-system` namespace.

+The official documentation of the NGINX Ingress Controller contains an overview of the [configuration options](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/) and their defaults.

 ## Further reading